Sized Types with Usages for Parallel Complexity of Pi-Calculus Processes: Conclusion

 \section{Conclusion}

 We presented a type system built on sized types and usages such that a type derivation for a process gives an upper bound on the parallel complexity of this process.
-The type system relies on intervals in order to give an approximation of the sizes of integers in the process, and an approximation of the time an input or an output need to synchronize.
-In comparison to \cite{BaillotGhyselen21}, we showed with examples that our type system can type some concurrent behaviour that was not captured in their type system, and on some subset of processes, we conjecture that we are strictly more precise.
+The type system relies on intervals in order to give an approximation of the sizes of integers in the process, and an approximation of the time an input or an output needs to synchronize.
+In comparison to \cite{BaillotGhyselen21}, we showed with examples that our type system can type some concurrent behaviour that was not captured in their type system, and on a certain subset of processes, we conjecture that our new type system is strictly more precise.

-Building on previous work by Kobayashi on type inference for usages~\cite{KobayashiTypeBasedInformationFlowAnalysis,KobayashietAlDeadlockFreeCalculus}, we plan to investigate type inference, by the way of constraints solving procedures for indices.
+Building on previous work by the third author on type inference for usages~\cite{KobayashiTypeBasedInformationFlowAnalysis,KobayashietAlDeadlockFreeCalculus}, we plan to investigate type inference, with the use of constraint solving procedures for indices.

-In the appendix, we describe some proofs elements of lemmas and theorems given in the paper.